ljaaskela/strata/docs/guide.md

 )
 ```

 Each entry produces a `MemberDesc` in a `static constexpr std::array metadata` and a typed accessor method.
 Up to 32 members per interface.
 Up to 8 typed parameters per function.
 Members track which interface declared them via `InterfaceInfo`.
-Array properties use `MemberKind::ArrayProperty` and are backed by `ArrayPropertyImpl` at runtime.
+Array properties use `MemberKind::ArrayProperty` and are backed by `ClassId::ArrayProperty` at runtime.

 ### Practical example